Get a FREE, Personalized 7-Day Music Making Course

 The first thing you want to really practice is fretting and transitioning between chords.
 So start by practicing a completely clean fretting of the basic 6th string root power chord.

 After you’ve done that and are more comfortable with the shape of your fingers and holding down strings properly, practice going from a chord on the first fret to a chord on the second fret.
 Then try moving from the first fret to the 3rd fret.
-Keep expanding the move and practice until you can fret and transition between the power chords without trouble.
+Keep expanding the move and practice until you can fret and transition between them without trouble.

 Getting a Clean Sound